CycloneDX/gh-gomod-generate-sbom/README.md

 Must either be an [existing semantic version](https://github.com/CycloneDX/cyclonedx-gomod/releases) (e.g. `v0.8.1`, `0.8.1`) or `latest`.

-This action supports *cyclonedx-gomod* versions `>= v0.8.1`.
+> ⚠ Only versions `>= v0.8.1` are supported.
 Specifying versions below that will cause the workflow to fail.

 > Using `latest` is generally not recommended and will produce a warning, as it may fail your workflow
 > unexpectedly due to breaking changes in newer *cyclonedx-gomod* versions.